1. California’s name is derived from a bestselling novel.

 In 1862, the 1,500 men of the “California Column” who volunteered for the Union cause embarked on a march east to push back Confederate rebels from Texas who had crossed over into the territory of New Mexico.
 On a 900-mile trek to El Paso, Texas, the Californians skirmished with both Confederate rebels and Apache warriors under the command of Cochise.
 The advance of the California Column caused the Texans to retreat, and the Union forces occupied towns and forts in west Texas to keep them at bay.

-7. California has both the highest and lowest point in the continental United States.
+7. California has both the highest and lowest point in the contiguous United States.

 The snowcapped summit of Mount Whitney—the highest peak in the contiguous United States at 14,505 feet—is just under 85 miles away from Badwater Basin in Death Valley National Park, the lowest point in North America at 282 feet below sea level.